Adaptations of The Chronicles of Narnia: Film

+Walden Media

 C. S. Lewis never sold the film rights to the Narnia series, being skeptical that any cinematic adaptation could render the more fantastical elements and characters of the story realistically.
 Only after seeing a demo reel of CGI animals did Douglas Gresham (Lewis's stepson and literary executor, and the films' co-producer) give approval for a film adaptation.

-The first film was an adaptation of The Lion, the Witch and the Wardrobe, entitled The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, produced by Walden Media and distributed by Walt Disney Pictures, released in December 2005.
+The first film was an adaptation of The Lion, the Witch and the Wardrobe, entitled The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, produced by Walden Media and Walt Disney Pictures, and released in December 2005.
 It was directed by Andrew Adamson, with a screenplay by Ann Peacock.
 Principal photography for the film took place in Poland, the Czech Republic and New Zealand.
 Major Visual Effects Studios like Rhythm and Hues Studios, Sony Pictures Imageworks, Industrial Light & Magic (ILM) and many more worked on the VFX for the movie.
 The movie achieved critical and box-office success, reaching the Top 25 of all films released to that time (by revenue).

 Disney and Walden Media then co-produced a sequel, The Chronicles of Narnia: Prince Caspian, released in May 2008 and grossed over $419 million worldwide.
 At the time of Caspians release, Disney was already in pre-production on the next chapter, The Chronicles of Narnia: The Voyage of the Dawn Treader.
 However, in December 2008 Disney pulled out of financing the Narnia series.

-20th Century Fox and Walden Media co-produced The Chronicles of Narnia: The Voyage of the Dawn Treader, released in December 2010.
+Fox 2000 Pictures and Walden Media co-produced The Chronicles of Narnia: The Voyage of the Dawn Treader, distributed by 20th Century Fox and released in December 2010.

+Plans for adapting the next book in the series, The Silver Chair, were put on hold as Walden Media chose to reboot the series with The Magician's Nephew, chronologically the first in the series.
+However they made no attempt to retain the film rights, which lapsed in 2011.

 In October 2013, development began on a potential fourth film, The Silver Chair, with the Mark Gordon Company producing.
 On December 5 of that year, Finding Neverland scribe David Magee was announced as the screenwriter for the film.
 Joe Johnston (director of Captain America: The First Avenger, among others) was brought on board to helm the movie in April 2017.